jrg94/portfolio-project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 <!-- TODO: read the submission instructions then delete this comment -->

-Assuming that your project is in a GitHub repo somewhere and your changes are on a part-2 branch, then what we'll want you to do is create a pull request of all your changes.
+Assuming that your project is in a GitHub repo somewhere and your changes are on a proof-of-concept branch, then what we'll want you to do is create a pull request of all your changes.
 Pull requests are pretty easy to make if you're using GitHub Desktop.
-Just click the `branch` tab and select `Create pull request`.
+Just click the `Branch` tab and select `Create pull request`.
 This should pull up your browser with the pull request form ready to complete.
 Give your pull request a good title like "Completed Part 2 of the Portfolio Project" and briefly describe what you've done.
 Then, click "Create pull request".

 If all goes well, you should have a pull request that you can submit to Carmen via its URL.
 The URL should be in the form: